 Through CITYAM, the Baltic Sea region will strengthen its European frontrunner role in Urban Air Mobility and lead the way for local authorities to shape a responsible and sustainable use of the air in cities.

-The CITYAM project helps build a green and resilient region thanks to EU funds from the Interreg Baltic Sea Region (2021-2027).
+The CITYAM project contributes to building a green and resilient region with the support of EU funds from the Interreg Baltic Sea Region (2021-2027).